- Hike two of England's highest mountains

 Thursday Overnight: Lyzzick Hall

-Today we walk from the door of our hotel along the shore of Derwent Water to the most significant stone circle in the North of England.
+Today we walk from the door of our hotel along the Cumbria Way overlooking Derwent Water to the old mining village of Threlkeld for lunch in a 17th century Inn in the foothills of Blencathra, the famous mountain for sale.
+Our afternoon walk leads us to the most significant stone circle in the North of England.
 Set in a spectacular location with mountain views all around, we reveal the mysteries of the 38 stones of The Druids' Circle.
-Country lanes lead us to the old mining village of Threlkeld for lunch in a 17th century Inn.
-Our afternoon walk takes us to the foothills of Blencathra, the famous ˜mountain for sale and return to our hotel.

 Friday Overnight: Lyzzick Hall

-Our morning hike takes us to the summit of Blencathra also known locally as Saddleback, its so good we named it twice!
+Our full day's hike takes us to the summit of Blencathra also known locally as Saddleback, its so good we named it twice!
 Towering over the town of Keswick and the Northern lakes, this monumental mountain has fine views to the Isle of Man, the Pennine Hills and Scotland beyond.
-An easier option of a short forest trail along the shore of Derwent Water will be available.
-We enjoy a well earned lunch at a traditional Lakeland inn followed by a visit to the traditional market town of Keswick to explore its museums, art galleries and artisan shops before returning to our hotel and farewell dinner.
+After lunch on the mountain, we descend to the traditional market town of Keswick to explore its museums, art galleries and artisan shops before returning to our hotel and farewell dinner.

 After breakfast The Wayfarers transfer you to Penrith Rail Station.